RISE: Single Static Radar-based Indoor Scene Understanding: Methodology

 Accurately identifying ghost targets is essential for reconstructing reliable reflector geometry.
 However, during experiments, we found that ghost visibility changes drastically across frames, as shown in Fig.~\ref{fig:enhance3d}(a).
 To increase the ghost detection capability, we propose algorithm named Bi-Angular Multipath Enhancement (BAME).

 \textbf{Motivation.} The main reason lies in the difference between the \textbf{Angle of Arrival (AOA)} and \textbf{Angle of Departure (AOD)} of the reflected paths.
-For example, as shown in Fig.~\ref{fig:posterior}, ghost $G_1$ has AOA $= \theta^s_1$ and AOD $= \theta^s_2$.
+For example, as shown in Fig.~\ref{fig:posterior}, ghost $G'_1$ has AOA $= \theta^s_1$ and AOD $= \theta^s_2$.
 This asymmetry is crucial because most conventional radar beamforming formulations (Eq.~\ref{equa:angle}) implicitly assume $\text{AOA} = \text{AOD}$, causing reflections with mismatched AOA and AOD---such as $G'_1$---to be suppressed or disappear.

-\textbf{Mathematical insight.} If we separate the processing of AOA and AOD information, we obtain a more general formulation:
+\textbf{Mathematical insight.} If we separate the processing of AOA and AOD information, we obtain a more general formulation to find the received power at a given AOA, $\theta_{\text{AOA}}$, AOD, $\theta_{\text{AOD}}$, and range, $r$:

-where the inner summation encodes the AOA contribution and the outer summation represents the AOD component.
-The corresponding 2D response map is illustrated in Fig.~\ref{fig:enhance3d}(b).
-However, in standard MIMO radar processing, the receiver and transmitter indices $\{r_i\}_{i=1}^{N_r}$ and $\{t_j\}_{j=1}^{N_t}$ are typically combined into a single ``virtual array'' index, such that Eq.~\ref{equa:angle} becomes:
+where $N_r$ and $N_t$ are the number of receivers and transmitters, and $d_r$ and $d_t$ are the spacing between successive receivers and transmitters, respectively. $s_{ikr}$ is the signal from the k\textsuperscript{th} transmitter to the i\textsuperscript{th} receiver, at a fixed range $r$ (after an FFT along the range dimension).
+Here, the inner summation encodes the AOD contribution and the outer summation represents the AOA component.
+The corresponding 2D response map (at a fixed range $r$) is illustrated in Fig.~\ref{fig:enhance3d}(b).
+However, in standard MIMO radar processing, the receiver and transmitter indices $\{r_i\}_{i=1}^{N_r}$ and $\{t_j\}_{j=1}^{N_t}$ are combined into a single ``virtual array'' index, such that Eq.~\ref{equa:angle} becomes:

 This formulation implicitly merges AOA and AOD into a single equivalent angular dimension, effectively assuming $\text{AOA} \approx \text{AOD}$.
 While this simplification is adequate for direct reflections, it suppresses multipath components where the two angles differ.
-As a result, first-order ghosts such as $G'_1$---which possess distinct AOA and AOD values---are partially or completely invisible in the resulting range--angle map.
+Thus, first-order ghosts such as $G'_1$---which possess distinct AOA and AOD values---are partially or completely invisible in the resulting range--angle map.

 \textbf{Empirical observation.} As illustrated in Fig.~\ref{fig:enhance3d}(a), ghost $G'_1$ is visible in frame $t$ but disappears in frame $t{+}1$.
 In frame $t$, both $G_1$ and $G'_1$ lie along the diagonal of the Range--AOA--AOD map (left of Fig.~\ref{fig:enhance3d}(b)), making them detectable.
 However, in frame $t{+}1$, only $G_1$ remains on the diagonal, while $G'_1$ shifts off-diagonal and consequently vanishes from the range--angle response (right of Fig.~\ref{fig:enhance3d}(b)).
 This temporal inconsistency demonstrates that conventional diagonal-only beamforming fails to capture multipath components with distinct AOA--AOD pairs.